Capitol Centre, Singapore

 The Capitol Centre was a building formerly located near the Capitol Theatre in Singapore.
 It was first built as a temporary resettlement centre in 1976, a parking station in 1985, a design centre in 1992, and back to a retail centre in 1995.
 The centre was demolished in 2012 under Capitol Singapore redevelopment project.

 History

-Before the establishment of the Capitol Shopping Centre, a military social club known as Union Jack Club was open in 1924 for British sailors and servicemen on the other end of the area, which will later became a large open-air car park for the Capitol Theatre's patrons in 1930.
+Before the establishment of the Capitol Shopping Centre, a military social club known as Union Jack Club was open in 1924 for British sailors and servicemen on the other end of the area, which later became a large open-air car park for the Capitol Theatre's patrons in 1930.
 By the 1950s, the car park was converted into a bus terminus, which make it a popular place for locals due to its accessibility to the theatre.
 In 1963, a large neon advertisement tower known as the National Showroom Neon Tower was opened on 1 June 1963 by S. Rajaratnam.
 The Union Jack Club was later renamed to Commonwealth Services Club in 1964.